 Sticking with our theory, we must take the position that energy is a property of particle quanta.
 This is especially true since we know that neutrinos, consisting of single neutral particle quanta, are capable of carrying energy.
 Energy is therefore something fundamental, requiring no complex assembly or structure to exist.

 We can now explain the phenomenon of visible light, as well as all other energy carrying photons, in terms of the aether and energy as size.
-When a suitable material is heated in the right way, electrons in that material start to kick low energy photons, everywhere available in the aether, one notch up in energy.
+When a suitable material is heated in the right way, electrons in that material start to kick low energy photons, everywhere available in the aether, one or more notches up in energy.

 The more energetic a particle is, the larger it is, and the more it interacts with the aether.
 This in turn has two consequences: